Fsu0413/openssl-externalCMake/readme.md

 ### Dependency of Perl

-Perl is used in generating ASM and some other source code for OpenSSL.
+Perl is used in generating ASM / documentation and some other source code for OpenSSL.
 I personally don't mind that building software needs other tools, if using tools can make software better.

 ## How to use this project?
 Or how to use CMake to build OpenSSL?